anne-urai/lab_wiki/Vision.md

 If you struggle with mental health, know that you're not alone, and that resources are available.
 Leiden University has [counsellors](https://www.student.universiteitleiden.nl/en/study--studying/guidance--advice/study-guidance-and-advisors/confidential-counsellors/social-and-behavioural-sciences/psychology-bsc?cf=social-and-behavioural-sciences&cd=psychology-bsc) and [student psychologist services](https://www.student.universiteitleiden.nl/en/study--studying/guidance--advice/study-guidance-and-advisors/student-psychologist/social-and-behavioural-sciences/psychology-bsc?cf=social-and-behavioural-sciences&cd=psychology-bsc) that you can use freely and confidentially.
 [Frisse gedachten](https://www.frissegedachtes.nl/) provides low-threshold chats and buddy-systems in Dutch.
 You can always talk to me about any professional or personal circumstances, for advice, or to point out ways in which I should improve/change my ways.

-### Lab cultute, mentorship and supervision
+### Lab culture, mentorship and supervision

 ##### I expect you to:
 - Treat your colleagues, participants and lab equipment with respect.
 - Be a team player and good academic citizen: help others, collaborate and share ideas.
-    - Be physically present in the lab during regular hours, at least a few days a week.
+- Be present in the lab during regular hours, at least a few days a week.
 I generally encourage you to work during regular office hours, and to be present for departmental events to benefit from the social and scientific interactions.
 However, apart from times of e.g. data collection or deadlines, the flexibility of science is one of its main perks: take advantage of this, and find out what schedule works best for you.
-    - If I occasionally email you at unusual times, do not feel obliged to read or respond immediately; email is an asynchronous medium, so set your own boundaries (and other fantastic [PhD tips](https://www.rachelbedder.com/phdtips))!
+    - If I occasionally email you at unusual times, do not feel obliged to read or respond immediately; [email is an asynchronous medium](https://www.rachelbedder.com/phdtips), so set your own boundaries.

 - Take **ownership of your research project**.
 You will soon be the expert on the topic!
     - I'm here to guide and advise you, _not_ to be your teacher.
 In a course, your goal may be to get a good grade for an assignment and mine is to assess your work; a research project is a different game where we're both learning and I'm happy to be shown wrong.